ryanzhumich/editsql/README.md

 }
 ```

-Contact Rui Zhang at r.zhang@yale.edu for any question.
+Contact Rui Zhang for any question.

 ### Dependency